Admiralty Islands campaign: Securing Seeadler Harbour

 The morning of 4 March saw the arrival of the 2nd Squadron, 7th Cavalry, which relieved the 2nd Squadron, 5th Cavalry.
 The next day Major General Innis P. Swift, the commander of the 1st Cavalry Division, arrived aboard Bush and assumed command.
 He ordered the 2nd Squadron, 7th Cavalry to attack across the native skidway.
 The 2nd Squadron, 5th Cavalry therefore went back into the line to relieve them.
 While the relief was taking place, the Japanese launched a daylight attack.
 This was repulsed by the cavalrymen, with the help of artillery and mortar fire, but the American attack was delayed until late afternoon.
 It then ran into a Japanese minefield and by dawn the advance had only reached as far as the skidway.

 On the morning of 6 March, another convoy arrived at Hyane Harbour: five LSTs, each towing an LCM, with the 12th Cavalry and other units and equipment including five Landing Vehicles Tracked (LVTs) of the 592nd EBSR, three M3 light tanks of the 603rd Tank Company, and twelve 105mm howitzers of the 271st Field Artillery Battalion.
 The 12th Cavalry was ordered to follow the 2nd Squadron, 7th Cavalry in its advance to the north, and to capture the Salami Plantation.
 The road to Salami was little more than a muddy track in which vehicles soon became bogged.
 The Japanese also obstructed the route with ditches, felled trees, snipers, and booby traps.
 WO2 R. J. Booker of ANGAU used his local knowledge to guide the 12th Cavalry and the three tanks to Salami.
 Here the Japanese put up a fierce fight that lasted over an hour.
 The tanks fired canister shot shells into buildings and high-explosive shells into the slits of Japanese bunkers.

 The inhabitants of the area informed the ANGAU detachment the Japanese had retreated across Seeadler Harbour to Papitalai Mission.
 This, therefore, became the next objective.
 The 5th Cavalry would attack Papitalai Plantation from the east while the 2nd Squadron, 12th Cavalry would attack Papitalai Mission.
 The 5th Cavalry captured Porlaka without opposition and crossed Lemondrol Creek in canvas and rubber boats.
 A patrol under Captain William C. Cornelius fought an estimated 50 Japanese, who ultimately withdrew.
-Captain Cornelius, who was credited with killing four, was severely wounded and died the next day.
+Cornelius, who was credited with killing four, was severely wounded and died the next day.
 He was posthumously awarded the Distinguished Service Cross.